-The daughter of a printer, I was raised looking at the Sunday comics through a printer’s loop.
+The daughter of a printer, I was raised looking at the Sunday comics through a printer’s loupe.
 I learned “CMYK” before ABC.
-(While cleaning out my parents home this summer I found the very loop my dad used.
+(While cleaning out my parents home this summer I found the very loupe my dad used.
 If you look closely you can see his name is scratched into the back)

 A Passion for Books & Book Design